Itecrom/jumihen/README.md

 ## Project Overview

-Jumihen aims to empower small and medium sellers by offering a free and centralized platform to advertise their goods.
+Jumihen aims to empower small and medium sellers by offering a subsdised and centralized platform to advertise their goods.
 This platform will support:

 - Seller product uploads (with image, price, description, contact).
 - A publicly viewable product catalog.